bharat-dangi/coding-challenge/README.md

 If your program requires a special way to compile or a specific version of a toolset, please be sure to include that in your running instructions.

 __Thank you and good luck!__

+# Developer's Comments:

+## Instructions to run the application on local machine:
+1. First clone the project using command: `git clone git@github.com:bharat-dangi/coding-challenge.git`.
+2. Then switch your node version to `20`.
+3. After that, install the packages using command `npm install`.
+4. Then you can run the application on local using command `npm run dev`.
+5. You can run the unit tests using command `npm test`.

+## About Solution (High Level Description)
+My approach is center around building a modular, maintainable, and extensible system for calculating financial metrics, particularly for working capital ratio and other metrics such as revenue, expenses, and profit margins.
+I had designed this system in a way that allows easy addition of new metrics, while keeping the calculation logic isolated from data handling and presentation.
+The main design focuses on separation of concerns, encapsulation, and reusability.

+### About Design Patterns Used and Principles
+#### 1. Factory Design Pattern:
+I have used factory pattern (MetricCalculatorFactory) to create instances of different calculators based on the metric type.
+This helps in decoupling the metric calculation logic from the consumer code, making it easy to add or change metric calculations without affecting other parts of the system.
+It also centralizes the logic for creating calculators in one place, improving maintainability.

+#### 2. Strategy Design Pattern:
+The strategy pattern is implicitly used by having different classes for each metric calculator (e.g., WorkingCapitalRatioCalculator, RevenueCalculator).
+Each class encapsulates the logic for calculating a specific financial metric, allowing for flexible switching and extension of calculation methods.
+This avoids a large, monolithic method and keeps each metric calculation independent and easily replaceable.

+#### 3. Encapsulation:
+Each metric calculation logic is encapsulated within its own class, adhering to the single responsibility principle.
+This makes the code easier to understand, test, and maintain.

+#### 4. Separation of Concerns:
+I had separated the concerns of data manipulation, calculation, and presentation.
+Data is handled independently from the calculation logic (e.g., WorkingCapitalRatioCalculator), and there is separate formatting functions to handle the presentation of results (e.g., formatting currencies and percentages).
+This separation ensures that each part of the system can evolve independently without tightly coupling one part with another.

+#### 5. Reusable Utility Functions:
+I had made use of utility functions for formatting (like formatCurrency) and for testing purposes (e.g., helpers for calculating expected values in unit tests).
+These reusable utilities help reduce duplication of code and improve the system's overall efficiency.

+### Scalability and Extensibility
+#### Scalability:
+The design is highly scalable.
+New metrics can be added by creating new calculator classes that implement the `IMetricCalculator` interface.
+This ensures that the application remains flexible and can evolve as more financial metrics need to be calculated in the future.

+#### Extensibility:
+Our approach allows us to extend the functionality by adding new account categories, account types, or even new financial ratios.
+Since the calculator logic is abstracted into separate classes, adding new business logic or modifying existing logic becomes simple and does not impact other parts of the system.